zikuan/p4/exercises/source_routing/README.md

 Your switch must parse the source routing stack.
 Each item has a bos (bottom of stack) bit and a port number.
 The bos bit is 1 only for the last entry of stack.
 Then at ingress, it should pop an entry from the stack and set the egress port accordingly.
-Note that the last hop can also revert back the etherType to `TYPE_IPV4`.
+The last hop may also revert back the etherType to `TYPE_IPV4`.

 > **Spoiler alert:** There is a reference solution in the `solution`
 > sub-directory.
 Feel free to compare your implementation to the